AtsukoCoffey/search4herbs/README.md

 ## Get instance by the variable that stores chosen instance name
 Luckily, I could find the way to sort out the list of monsters which has specific value attribute smoothly.
 [CREDIT-> Find instance by value](#credit-ins)
-However, I needed properly extract the chosen monster’s instance for battle function.
-While I'm searching for the way, I found it might not possible to use the variable which stores monster’s name that I draw from the random pickup.
+However, I needed to properly extract the chosen monster’s instance for battle function.
+While searching for the way, I found it might not possible to use the variable which stores monster’s name that I draw from the random pickup.
 Because it's not just string, it associated to specified instance.
-Some article says If it’s dictionary I might able to use the variable as string keyword.
+Some article says If it’s dictionary I might be able to use the variable as string keyword.
 So I searched how to make the dictionary from instances.
-And There are a lot of different way, including using `__dict__` or `dic()` method.
-But not really success because I didn’t really understand the class object its self.
-Some web pages explained me those have all the information like system use or doc string etc. It became too complicated to use, it should have more simpler way so finally I went back to the `@classmethod` to make other sort method.
+And there are a lot of different ways, including using `__dict__` or `dic()` method.
+But this was not really successful because I didn’t really understand the class object itself.
+Some web pages explained that class objects have a lot of information.
+It became too complicated to use, there should have been a simpler way so finally I went back to the `@classmethod` to make another sort method.
 What I found from this was `Class` is "Object" so it's not that simple like variable as just stored texts.

 Solution:
 Make another `get_n` `@classmethod`

 ## Refactor get instance by the variable
 From the above bug report, I had two `@classmethods`.
-One is for randomly picking up monsters that need only the name and the zone attributes, and the other is for handling battles.
+One is for randomly picking up monsters that needs only the name and the zone attributes, and the other is for handling battles.
 I found that my biggest mistake was that these methods were not practical at all.
 I thought there were two different purposes, even though they could be combined into a single method.

 Solution:
 Simplifyed to extract the instance

 ## Add counter for dictionary items
-When player got items, I thought dictionary format is best though, I couldn't figure it out which method is best to adding items.
+When the player received items, I thought dictionary format is best though I couldn't figure it out which method is best to add items.
 I tried "setdefault", "update".
-Those just swaped the value; couldn't count numbers.
+Those just swapped the value; couldn't count numbers.
 ![Add counter for dictionary items (1)](readme/bug-add-count-dic-1.png "Add counter for dictionary items (1)")
 So I looked for another way using "get" and "update" or create a method (function) inside the Class object.
 But when I found this page I realised that I didn't need any method, simply reassigned it.
 ![Add counter for dictionary items (3)](readme/bug-add-count-dic-3.png "Add counter for dictionary items (3)")